 Michelle Frank, Executive Director of The Lerner Theatre

 We love to hear about visitors and residents seeing a show at The Lerner for the first (or tenth plus) time.
-Did you know $18 million Lerner Theatre renovation project was designed, budgeted, and approved by the City of Elkhart in 2008 with construction beginning in early 2009.
+Did you know: the $18 million Lerner Theatre renovation project was designed, budgeted, and approved by the City of Elkhart in 2008 with construction beginning in early 2009.
 Inside the theatre itself, the renovation was painstaking.
-Craftsmen hand painted the ceiling and the signature “mushroom” chandelier while standing on scaffolding that took several weeks to construct.
+Craftsmen hand-painted the ceiling and the signature “mushroom” chandelier while standing on scaffolding that took several weeks to construct.